Free to use, for students aiming high

 Free public lectures given in London since 1597 and posted online, from working academics and public experts across most disciplines.
 Serious, and often more current than a textbook.

-A downloadable booklet from Cambridge listing wider reading and activities course by course.
+Cambridge's own guidance on exploring a subject beyond school, with suggested books, websites, podcasts and competitions set out course by course.
 One of the more honest guides to what a demanding university expects you to have explored.

 FutureLearn

-Free short online courses from universities worldwide, including a well-known "preparing for university" course.
+Free short online courses from universities worldwide, including a well-known course on preparing for university.
 Good for testing whether a subject really holds your attention before you commit an application to it.

 Subject · History